nancysun0415/nancysun0415.github.io/_pages/personal.md

 ### Gaming
  - All-Time Favorite: Outer Wilds ***SUCH A SPACE ROMANCE***
  - Favorite JRPG: [Cell Of Empireo](https://lamondocommedia8.wixsite.com/cos-coe) *Japanese Only*
- - Favorite Zelda: Ocarina of Time 3D
- - *[Current]* Best of 2025: Animal Well
+ - *[Current]* Best of 2025: Silksong
- - Latest Platinum: Assasin's Creed 2
+ - Latest Platinum: Chants of Sennaar
  - Completely Waste of Time: FF7Re

 ---

 ### Rock Climbing, mostly bouldering
-Very stereotypical for a CS person, but TRUE.
+Stereotypical for a CS person, but true.
 I started in my Freshman Spring and have been obsessed ever since.<br>
-I also worked at the school rock wall @ Palladium 2022-23.
+I also worked at the NYU rock wall @ Palladium 2022-23.
 Most of the time I was belaying people and explaining the rules, but we also got to strip the wall, wash the holds, and set new routes between semesters.
 Check out a route I set below.

 ---